saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 ### Read: token-efficient file reading

-The `read` extension replaces the harness's built-in file reader with something far more token-efficient.
+The `read` extension replaces the harness's built-in file reader with something more token-efficient.
 It's backed by a SQLite outline index that tree-sitter generates for known languages (Python, TypeScript, Vue, Markdown, and a few others).
 When you read a file, it operates in three modes: verbatim for small files under 100 lines, outline-only